philspokas/gitbasics/Exercises/stash.md

 git stash list
 ```

-Note that the untracked file was not included in the stash
+Note that the untracked file was not included in the stash. the pop command will remove the stash and apply it.
+We then re-stash including untracked files.

 ```
 git stash pop